JakeSteam/blog-programming/_posts/2018-09-10-using-multi-weighted-custom-fonts-on-android.md

 ### Font XMLs

-The core idea is to have two XML fonts defined; one for “semi” weights (semilight and semibold), and one for “regular” weights (regular and bold).
+The core idea is to have two XML fonts defined; one for "semi" weights (semilight and semibold), and one for "regular" weights (regular and bold).

-The first file, `the_sans_c4s.xml` is for “regular” weights:
+The first file, `the_sans_c4s.xml` is for "regular" weights:

 ```
 <font-family